 13. Do you like your subject?
 Why/Why not?

 Oh Yes, definitely!
 I like my subject.
-It has a lot of future potential.
-Moreover, I aspire to join Google in the future and I hope my current study will serve that purpose.
+It has a lot of future potentials.
+Moreover, I aspire to immigrate to Montreal and join Google in the future and I hope my current study will serve that purpose.

 14. Do you prefer to study in the mornings or afternoons?

 Frankly, I am a night owl.
 I prefer to study in the afternoon till late at night.
 I am more focused during the night hours.

 15. Do you prefer manual or e-dictionary?

 I largely prefer online dictionaries to manual ones.
 The reason is, e-dictionaries are user-friendly and easy to carry.
 I currently use Merriam Webster’s dictionary on my smartphone.

 16. Is it helpful?

 Indeed, the dictionary is very much helpful to solve my day to day queries.
 While communicating with people abroad, I come across a lot of new words which I then search in the dictionary.

 17. Can you write a dictionary?